PCI eXtensions for Instrumentation: Overview

-Most PXI instrument modules are register-based products, which use software drivers hosted on a PC to configure them as useful instruments, taking advantage of the increasing power of PCs to improve hardware access and simplify embedded software in the modules.
+Most PXI instrument modules are register-based products, that use software drivers hosted on a PC to configure them as useful instruments, taking advantage of the increasing power of PCs to improve hardware access and simplify embedded software in the modules.
 The open architecture allows hardware to be reconfigured to provide new facilities and features that are difficult to emulate in comparable bench instruments.

 PXI system data bandwidth performance easily exceeds the performance of the older VXI test standard.
 There is debate within the technical community as to whether newer standards such as LXI will surpass PXI in both performance and overall cost of ownership.

 PXI modules providing the instrument functions are plugged into a PXI chassis which may include its own controller running an industry standard operating system such as Windows 7, Windows XP, Windows 2000, or Linux, or a PCI-to-PXI bridge that provides a high-speed link to a desktop PC controller.
 Likewise, multiple PXI racks can be linked together with PCI bridge cards, to build very large systems such as multiple source microwave signal generator test stands for complex ATE applications.

 CompactPCI and PXI products are interchangeable, i.e. they can be used in either CompactPCI or PXI chassis, but installation in the alternative chassis type may eliminate certain clocking and triggering features.
-So for example you could mount a CompactPCI Network interface controller in a PXI rack to provide additional network interface functions to a test stand.
+So, for example, you could mount a CompactPCI Network interface controller in a PXI rack to provide additional network interface functions to a test stand.
 Conversely, a PXI module installed in a CompactPCI chassis would not utilize the additional clocking and triggering features of the PXI module.

 PXI Systems Alliance

 PCI eXtensions for Instrumentation (PXI) is a modular instrumentation platform originally introduced in 1997 by National Instruments.
 PXI is promoted by the 69-member PXI Systems Alliance (PXISA), whose sponsor members are (in alphabetical order) ADLINK, Cobham Wireless, Keysight Technologies, Marvin Test Solutions, National Instruments, Pickering Interfaces and Teradyne.

-Executive Members of the alliance include Alfamation, Beijing Pansino Solutions Technology Co., CHROMA ATE Inc, GOEPEL electronic, MAC Panel, and Virginia Panel Corp.
+Executive Members of the alliance include Alfamation, Beijing Pansino Solutions Technology Co., CHROMA ATE Inc., GOEPEL electronic, MAC Panel, and Virginia Panel Corp.
 Another 56 associate member organizations that do not have voting rights are supporting PXI and use the PXI logo on their products and marketing material.

-Two major players in 2006
+PXI providers

-In 2006 two major players, National Instruments and Agilent Technologies (now Keysight Technologies), entered the PXI test market.
+National Instruments and Agilent Technologies (now Keysight Technologies) entered the PXI test market in 2006.